frankli0324/ctfd-whale/docs/install.md

 ## Advanced Deployment

-To seprate the target server (for lunching instance) and CTFd web server with TLS secured docker API, please refer to [this document](advanced.md)
+To separate the target server (for lunching instance) and CTFd web server with TLS secured docker API, please refer to [this document](advanced.md)